shinobuvampdev/Billing-System/README.md

 ANSWER: Invoice Record Count().

-3. String matches uses Operators: LIKE, Eg: SELECT * FROM products WHERE name LIKE '%clock%';
+~3.
+String matches uses Operators: LIKE, Eg: SELECT * FROM products WHERE name LIKE '%clock%';~

-ANSWER: Invoice Sort byName.
+ANSWER: customer.php line-- 57

-4. Set Operations combine results of two or more SELECT queries.
-INTERSECT – common rows in both queries SELECT * FROM customers
+~4.
+Set Operations combine results of two or more SELECT queries.
+INTERSECT – common rows in both queries~ SELECT * FROM customers
 INTERSECT
 SELECT * FROM products
 use to find the products that were purchased
-?????
+ANSWER customer.php line-- 57

-5. Nested Queries is query inside another query. idk this one
+~5.
+Nested Queries is query inside another query. idk this one ~

-6. View is a virtual table created by saving a select query. works same as selct just for displaying
+~6.
+View is a virtual table created by saving a select query. works same as selct just for displaying~
-ANSWER: ??
-Inventory List
+ANSWER: productlist.php line-- 54

 7. Triggers , you know this one.
 Just create an insert trigger whenever a new bill is generated and thus new entry in customer table
-ANSWER: New Page shows Input
+ANSWER: ?????

 8. PL/SQL Procedures , for loop if statement or functions.
 We can add a procedure(function) which lets us update the price of a product
 CREATE OR REPLACE PROCEDURE change (